-A grantee must upload a Budget Policies and Procedures document detailing budget items among the categories of Related Instruction and Trainee Support.
-Dual trainees must be notified by the grantee of the Budget Policies and Procedures prior to entering the dual-training program.
+A grantee must submit a Policies and Procedures document detailing at minimum budget items among the categories of Related Instruction and Trainee Support.
+Dual trainees must be notified by the grantee about budget items within the Policies and Procedures prior to entering the dual-training program.